Upload your ZIP file

 We compress every file inside

-Images (JPEG, PNG, GIF) and videos are re-encoded at lower bitrates.
+Images, videos, PDFs, PowerPoint files, and Excel workbooks are recompressed.
 Everything else is re-packed with maximum DEFLATE compression.

 - 4